mech/Learning-Notes/FrontEnd/CSS/Layout/Flexbox.md

 align-content: flex-start | flex-end | center | stretch
 ```

-`justify-content` defines how flex-items are laid out on the **main axis**.
+* `justify-content` defines how flex-items are laid out on the **main axis**.
 For `row`, the main axis is horizontal, for `column`, it is vertical.

-`align-items` defines how flex-items are laid out on the **cross axis**.
+* `align-items` defines how flex-items are laid out on the **cross axis**.

-`align-content` is very interesting and only happen if flex-items wrap to become multi-line.
+* `align-content` is very interesting and only happen if flex-items wrap to become multi-line.

+Note that for `align-items: stretch`, you had to set `height: auto` or else the height property would override the stretch.

 ## Flex Items